Gabriel2409/obsidian_notes/B Tree Index.md

 Most widely used type of [[Index]], especially in SQL databases, using [[B Tree]] (or [[B+ Tree]]) datastructure.

 - B trees break the database down into fixed sized blocks or pages (traditionnaly 4kB) and read or write one page at a time
-- The number of references to child pages in on page of the B-Tree is called the **branching factor**
+- The number of references to child pages in one page of the B-Tree is called the **branching factor**
 - To update a value, you search for the leaf containing the value, update **in place** and write the page back to disk
 - To add a value, you search for the page whose range encompasses the new key and, if there is not enough space, split the page into two.
-This ensures the tree remains balanced and access is in O(n)
+This ensures the tree remains balanced and access is in O(logn)

 ## Considerations